-The officer-level employees of six enterprises the main sources of primary data and information were.
-Altogether six manufacturing public enterprises were selected in the study: Dairy Development Corporation, Hetauda Cement Factory, Herbs Processing and Production Company, Janakpur Cigarette Factory, Lumbini Sugar Mill and Royal Drugs Limited.
-Questionnaires and indepth interviews were the basic research instruments used to collect primary data.
+The main sources of primary data were the officer-level employees of six enterprises.
+The six manufacturing public enterprises selected for the study were: Dairy Development Corporation, Hetauda Cement Factory, Herbs Processing and Production Company, Janakpur Cigarette Factory, Lumbini Sugar Mill and Royal Drugs Limited.
+Questionnaires and in-depth interviews were the basic research instruments used to collect primary data.

 Four different types of measures were used to get an overview of productivity in the selected enterprises.
 First, outcome measures were studied to assess the outcomes and their influence in productivity.
 Secondly, input measures measured the inputs in the production processes.
 This measure was compared to outputs to measure productivity.
 Thirdly, action measures were studied to assess the activities that affected the desired productivity.
-Finally, the diagnostic measures for output, input, or action measure is at its current level.
+Finally, the diagnostic measures gave insight to why an output, input, or action measure is at its current level.
 A measurement regime based solely on input or output measure is unlikely to be of strategic benefit.

-In the context of emerging business reality, present study has been undertaken to understand and analyze the emerging issues in labour productivity, and productivity measurement, improvement, planning and evaluation.
-The measurement model developed by Sumanth (1984) has been applied in the study to assess and analyze the productivity situation in the selected manufacturing public enterprises.
+In the context of the emerging business reality as mentioned above, the present study was undertaken to understand and analyze the emerging issues in labour productivity, and productivity measurement, improvement, planning and evaluation.
+The measurement model developed by Sumanth (1984) is used in the study to assess and analyze the productivity situation in the selected manufacturing public enterprises.